ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-redhat-arch.md

 {: #vcs-openshift-redhat-arch}

 The {{site.data.keyword.vmwaresolutions_full}} offerings provide automation to deploy VMware technology components in
-{{site.data.keyword.CloudDataCents_notm}} across the globe.
+{{site.data.keyword.cloud_notm}} data centers across the globe.
 The architecture consists of a single cloud region.
 It supports the ability to extend into more cloud regions that are located in another geography or into another {{site.data.keyword.cloud_notm}} pod within the same data center.

 ![OpenShift architecture](../../images/openshift-components.svg){: caption="Figure 1.
 OpenShift architecture" caption-side="bottom"}